timeplus-io/docs/docs/ingestion.md

 1. First load the Kinesis data into Kafka topics via [Amazon Kinesis Source Connector for Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-kinesis-source.html) or [Amazon Kinesis Source Connector for Confluent Platform](https://docs.confluent.io/kafka-connect-kinesis/current/overview.html)
 2. Use the above Kafka source in Timeplus to load data into streams.

-The data flow can be illustratated as the following:
+The data flow can be illustrated as the following:

 ```mermaid
 flowchart LR